Summer Wilderness Course

 Transition

-building down camp & wrapping-up
+Building down camp & departure

 Questions and Answers on the Details:

-If you’re interested in this course, be prepared to spend 8 days immersed in wild nature.
+If you’re interested in this course, be prepared to spend 6 days immersed in wild nature.

 You’ll need to carry your own backpack and some group gear to the campsite and take part in a two-day hike, moving with all your gear to a new location during the course.
 No previous outdoor experience or special skills are required, and you don’t need to be super fit to join—just bring a willingness to engage and explore!